 Contact a Car Accident Attorney

-Even if you are at fault for an accident, you should contact a car accident attorney.
+If you do not believe you are at fault for an accident, you should contact a car accident attorney.
 An attorney can help you through the legal process and represent you in court if necessary.

 Fault in North Carolina